dankuck/dankuck.github.io/_posts/2020-06-26-trumans-map-3-the-map-is-not-the-territory.md

 Mom crossed her arms, then waved a hand at the room.
 “Oh, well I didn’t recognize any of them.
 I thought they were all from the…” But I didn’t hear any more.
 I was already on my bike outside and then I was racing to the library.

 I wasn’t waiting.
 I wasn’t going to stop for anything.
-The wind blew back my tears.
+Even though the wind and tears were stinging eyes.
 What an awful woman my mother was.
 Now was the time to act.

 But as I turned the corner at Whirlpool Avenue, I saw the whole street was blocked by a delivery truck with steam pouring from its engine.
 I couldn’t even see through the cloud, so I biked back out, past a row of immaculate lawns, and down to Hershey Avenue.